Airport Slot Coordination: Policy and Implementation (Classroom, 3 days)

 Upon completing this course you will be able to:

-- Describe the vast array of challenges posed by lack of sufficient airport infrastructure
+- Explain the challenges posed by insufficient airport infrastructure

-- Detail the principles and objectives of the Worldwide Slot Guidelines (WSG)
+- Detail the principles and objectives of the Worldwide Airport Slot Guidelines

-- Advocate for better optimization of scarce airport capacity
+- Advocate for the optimization of scarce airport capacity

 - Airport slot allocation